DEFRA/waste-tracking-id-backend/README.md

   }

   // do stuff
   // lock automatically released
 }
 ```

-Helper methods are also available in `/src/helpers/mongo-lock.js`.
+Helper methods are also available in `src/common/helpers/mongodb.js`.

-### Proxy
+### Proxy Configuration

-We are using forward-proxy which is set up by default.
-To make use of this: `import { fetch } from 'undici'` then
-because of the `setGlobalDispatcher(new ProxyAgent(proxyUrl))` calls will use the ProxyAgent Dispatcher
+The service uses a forward proxy which is configured by default via the `HTTP_PROXY` environment variable.

+For most HTTP clients, the proxy is configured automatically through `setGlobalDispatcher(new ProxyAgent(proxyUrl))`.

-If you are not using Wreck, Axios or Undici or a similar http that uses `Request`.
-Then you may have to provide the
+If you're using a custom HTTP client that doesn't respect the global dispatcher, you can provide the proxy explicitly:
-proxy dispatcher:

-To add the dispatcher to your own client:

 ```javascript
 import { ProxyAgent } from 'undici'